jacobvarner/100-days-of-code/r1-log.md

 ### R1D34

 I started and finished the CSS Grid lessons on freeCodeCamp.
 It seems like a pretty powerful addition to CSS and I can totally see it making my life easier for basic websites going forward.
 The downside might be that it gives a lot of wholistic control and might seem a little overkill for a lot of projects.
 It'll certainly take a new way of thinking when designing websites.

+### R1D35

+Today I started and put a lot of time into my [concept survey form](https://codepen.io/jacobvarner/pen/wxOBXX) for the second project of the freeCodeCamp responsive web design certificiate.
+I took a lot of time on this to focus on design and almost completely custom fields.
+I got hung up on styling the radio buttons and decided to stop for the day.